samratdhumal/Data-Model-and-Query-Languages/Part 1/README.md

 The system is executed in four stages:

 #### 1. User Management:
 •	The ‘USER’ entity set refers to all the members enrolled in the university.
-The Users can be broadly classified as entities – STUDENT, PROFESSOR and STAFF (described with a ISA relationship) with each of them requiring signing up to their accounts using their respective email address which is unique to each user.
+The Users can be broadly classified as entities – STUDENT, PROFESSOR and STAFF (described with a ISA relationship) with each of them requiring signing up to their accounts using their respective email address which is unique to each user. </br>
 •	The USER entity has attributes `User_ID`, `User_Name`, `Start_Date`, `End_Date`, `Access_Level`.
-The User ID is primary key.
+The User ID is primary key.</br>
 •	The Access_Level helps to identify what type of access the user has.
-We have have 3 access levels as per our type of users.
+We have have 3 access levels as per our type of users.</br>
-•	The USER is connected with an ACCOUNT entity with a ‘Has A’ relationship.
+•	The USER is connected with an ACCOUNT entity with a ‘Has A’ relationship.</br>
 •	The ACCOUNT entity has attributes `User_ID`, `Display_Name`, `Email_ID`, `Password`, `Account_Status`.
-As per the Instructions the Email ID is a Unique and Primary key, The User_ID, display name are also unique.
+As per the Instructions the Email ID is a Unique and Primary key, The User_ID, display name are also unique.</br>

 #### 2. Department management:
 •	The department management includes the various departments, the professors/staff enrolled in a department, programs offered by each department.</br>